thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 ## Wrap-up

--   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.
+-   Have the team participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

 ##  Preferred target audience

 - James Lynch, CTO
-- Relevant IT department heads under James (e.g. Head of Operations, Head of Application Development, etc.)
+- Relevant IT department heads under James (e.g., Head of Operations, Head of Application Development, etc.)
 - Business application owners
 - CFO - to understand cost implications, including the CapEx/OpEx switch
 - CSO - to understand security implications